Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Introduction

 Continuous--time nearest--neighbor random walks on $\bbZ$ are a basic object in probability theory with numerous applications, including the modeling of one--dimensional physical systems.
 A fundamental example is given by the simple symmetric random walk (SSRW) on $\bbZ$, of which we recall some standard results.
 It is well known that the SSRW converges to the standard Brownian motion under diffusive space--time rescaling.
 Moreover, the sign--inverted Markov generator with Dirichlet conditions outside $(0,n)$ has exactly $n-1$ eigenvalues, which are all positive and simple.
 Labeling the eigenvalues in increasing order $\bigl( \l _k^{(n)} : 1\leq k <n \bigr)$, the $k$--th one is given by $ \l^{(n)}_k= 1-\cos (\p k /n)$ with associated eigenfunction $ f^{(n)}_k (j)= \sin (k\p j /n) $, $j \in \bbZ \cap [0,n]$.
 Extending $f^{(n)}_k$ to all $[0,n]$ by linear interpolation, one observes that and

-where the last limit is in the space $C([0,1])$ endowed of the uniform norm.
+where $[nx]$ denotes the integer part of $nx$ and the last limit is in the space $C([0,1])$ endowed of the uniform norm.
 On the other hand, the standard Laplacian $-(1/2)\D$ on $[0,1]$ with Dirichlet boundary conditions has $\bigl(\l_k:k \geq 1\bigr)$ as family of eigenvalues and $f_k$ as eigenfunction associated to the simple eigenvalue $\l_k$.

 Considering this simple example it is natural to ask how general the above considerations can be.
 In particular, given a family of continuous--time nearest--neighbor random walks $X^{(n)}$ defined on the rescaled interval $[0,1]\cap \bbZ_n$, $\bbZ_n:=\{ k/n\,:\, k \in \bbZ\}$, killed when reaching the boundary, one would like very general criteria to establish (i) the convergence of $X^{(n)}$ to some stochastic process $X^{(\infty)}$, (ii) the convergence of the eigenvalues and eigenfunctions of the Dirichlet Markov generator of $X^{(n)}$ to the corresponding spectral quantities of the Dirichlet Markov generator of some stochastic process $Y^{(\infty)}$.
 Note that we have not imposed $X^{(\infty)}=Y^{(\infty)}$ and the reason will be clarified soon.